MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-9. Calculate the total resistance between the points A and B.
+9. Calculate the resistance between A and B

 10 / 16